mickymacirl/CI-P3-FruitHM/README.md

                     have_all_letters = False
                     break

-No need to use range length, can just use enumerate to iterate over it.
+There is no need to use range length, can just use enumerate to iterate over it.

 Using for k_r, v_r because enumerate returns the count and the value, not just the current index.